automaticalldramatic/angular-testing-app/SETUP.md

 Add some angular code to app/js/main.js file.
 This will be the file that instantiates the app.

 There are other folders inside this which have other parts of the application.
 Please go through each module to understand its functionality.
+There is a detailed section about the angular app in README.md